dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 ## Using dotnet-trace

-In order to collect traces you will need to:
+In order to collect traces using dotnet-trace, you will need to:

 - First, find out the process identifier (pid) of the .NET Core 3.0 application (using builds Preview 5 or after) to collect traces from.